Why Restarting Your Wi-Fi Router Usually Fixes Things

 1. Memory Leaks

-2. Overloaded Routing Tables
+2. Routing Table Overload

-• Wi-Fi randomly disconnects or drops out.
+• Wi-Fi drops out randomly

 How Often Should You Reboot?

-1. Upgrade If Needed
+1. Upgrade Your Router

-Routers from your internet provider are usually basic.
-They get the job done, but they are not built for lots of devices or high-speed tasks.
-Buying your own router often gives better performance, more features, and fewer headaches.
+ISP routers are usually basic.
+They work, but not great if you have lots of devices or high speed needs.
+Getting your own router often gives better performance and fewer problems.

 Why Does Restarting Your Wi-Fi Router Fix Connection Problems